Key facts

 Led by our globally recognised experts, you will learn to:

-• apply broad and integrated knowledge of business analytics concepts and existing software, to research, identify and justify solutions for organisations and social contexts.
+• apply broad, integrated knowledge of business analytics concepts and tools to identify and justify solutions in business and social contexts

-• apply digital technologies to support research, analysis and information dissemination about the impact of business analytics technologies on business strategies and operations
+• use digital technologies to research, analyse and communicate the impact of business analytics on strategy and operations

 Want to take your study further?
 This course is a pathway to our industry-leading Master of Business Analytics.